NOTE: This article has been updated

 - Am I using my toy on myself only?

-- Am I sharing my toy with a trusted partner?
+- Or, am I sharing my toy with a trusted partner?

-- Am I sharing my toys with someone I know/don’t know?
+- Will my toys be used by someone I know or don’t know?

 - Which of my toys are porous and which are not?